 CT COMMERCIAL Organics Recycling LAW

-As of January 1, 2025, each commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, grocery store, resort or conference center or institution, including those engaged in providing hospitality, entertainment or rehabilitation and health care services, and any hospital, public or private educational facility or correctional facility, in Greenwich that generates a projected annual volume of 26 tons or more - the equivalent of 143 lbs per day - of source separated organic material (SSOM) must comply with both the CT Commercial Organics Recycling Law and Public Act 23-170.
+As of January 1, 2025, each commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, grocery store, resort or conference center or institution, including those engaged in providing hospitality, entertainment or rehabilitation and health care services, and any hospital, public or independent institution of higher education building or facility or correctional facility, in Greenwich that generates a projected annual volume of 26 tons or more - the equivalent of 143 lbs per day - of source separated organic material (SSOM) must comply with both the CT Commercial Organics Recycling Law and Public Act 23-170.

 Learn if your business is subject to the new law and how to comply with state regulations by exploring the questions and resources below and by viewing the recording of the informational webinar.